b0chard/b0chard/README.md

 <br>

-18 y.o. self-learn web developer, building _"somewhat useful"_ stuffs and putting it out on the internet.
+18 y.o. self-learn coder/developer/programmer(idk and idc), building _"somewhat useful"_ stuffs and putting it out on the internet.

-My projects are for personal and hobby purpose (for now).
+My projects are for personal and hobby purposes (for now).
 Feel free to check them out.
 Links are provided.

 <br>
 <br>